dilanmorar/docker_mongodb/README.md

 The first thing you need to do is to create a Docker Hub account, and then create a repository and give it a name.

-Once the container is running (the 'How to run API') you can push the image to the repository you created.
+Once the container is running, you can push the image to the repository you created.

 Then need to commit the project: